Edward H. Funston

-Edward Hogue Funston (September 16, 1836 – September 10, 1911) was a U.S. Representative from Kansas.
+Edward Hogue Funston (September 16, 1836 – September 10, 1911) was an American politician who was a U.S. Representative from Kansas.
+He was the father of general Frederick Funston.

 Biography

 Funston was born near New Carlisle, Ohio on September 16, 1836.
-He attended the country schools of New Carlisle, Linden Hill Academy in Carlisle, and Marietta College.
+He attended the country schools of New Carlisle, then Linden Hill Academy in New Carlisle and Marietta College in Ohio.

-He taught school, and during the Civil War entered the Union Army in 1861 as lieutenant in the Sixteenth Ohio Battery.
+He taught school, and during the American Civil War, entered the Union Army in 1861 as lieutenant in the Sixteenth Ohio Battery.
 He participated in the principal engagements along the Mississippi River and mustered out in 1865.

 He moved to a farm in Carlyle, Kansas in 1867.
 Funston served as member of the Kansas House of Representatives (1873–1876) and was Speaker in 1875.
 He served in the Kansas Senate (1880–1884), and was Senate President in 1880.

-Funston was elected as a Republican to the Forty-eighth Congress to fill the vacancy caused by the death of Dudley C. Haskell.
-He was reelected to the Forty-ninth and to the three succeeding Congresses and served from March 21, 1884, to March 3, 1893.
+Funston was elected as a Republican to the 48th Congress to fill the vacancy caused by the death of Dudley C. Haskell.
+He was reelected to the 49th and to the three succeeding Congresses and served from March 21, 1884, to March 3, 1893.
 He served as chairman of the Agriculture Committee (Fifty-first Congress).

-He presented credentials as a Member-elect to the Fifty-third Congress and served from March 4, 1893 until August 2, 1894, when he was succeeded by Horace L. Moore, who successfully contested the election.
+He presented credentials as a Member-elect to the 53rd Congress and served from March 4, 1893, until August 2, 1894, when he was succeeded by Horace L. Moore, who successfully contested the election.
 After leaving Congress, Funston returned to his Kansas farm.